Carlos Ramirez-Rosa: Chicago City Council

-Ramirez-Rosa was first elected the alderman of the 35th ward on February 24, 2015.
+Ramirez-Rosa was first elected the alderman of the 35th Ward on February 24, 2015.
 He received 67% of the vote, defeating incumbent alderman Rey Colón.
-He was easily re-elected to a second four-year term on February 28, 2019, and to a third term on February 28, 2023.
+He was re-elected to a second four-year term on February 26, 2019, and to a third term on February 28, 2023.

-He is one of the council's youngest current alderman, one of the youngest aldermen in the history of Chicago, and one of the city's first two openly LGBT Latino councilors alongside colleague Raymond Lopez.
+Upon his election in 2015, he was the youngest alderman on the City Council at the time and among the youngest in Chicago's history, and one of the city's first two openly LGBT Latino councilors alongside colleague Raymond Lopez.
 After a year as alderman, Crain's Chicago Business distinguished Ramirez-Rosa as a member of their 2016 "Twenty in their 20s" class.
 In 2023, Crain's Chicago Business distinguished Ramirez-Rosa as one of that year's "40 Under 40."
-He is a member of the Chicago City Council's Progressive Reform Caucus, Latino Caucus, the LGBT Caucus, and the inaugural chair and dean of the council's Democratic Socialist Caucus.
+He was a member of the Chicago City Council's Progressive Reform Caucus, Latino Caucus, the LGBT Caucus, and the inaugural chair and dean of the council's Democratic Socialist Caucus.

+During the 2020 Democratic presidential primary, Ramirez-Rosa served as the Illinois State Vice-chair for Bernie Sanders' presidential campaign.

+After Ramirez-Rosa resigned from the City Council to assume leadership of the Chicago Park District, Mayor Brandon Johnson appointed Cook County Commissioner Anthony Joel Quezada to fill the vacant 35th Ward seat, and the Chicago City Council confirmed the appointment in April 2025.

 City budget and property tax rebate

 In 2015, Ramirez-Rosa opposed Mayor Rahm Emanuel's record $589 million property tax increase, arguing that the city should have "emptied out hundreds of millions in TIF funds before raising property taxes and fees on Chicago's working families."
 Ramirez-Rosa voted no on Mayor Emanuel's 2016 budget proposal and property tax increase.
 After the property tax increase passed, Ramirez-Rosa proposed a $35 million property tax rebate for struggling homeowners.
 Ultimately, Ramirez-Rosa joined with Mayor Rahm Emanuel to sponsor and pass a $21 million property tax rebate program.
 Ramirez-Rosa said of the compromise: "this proposal ensures that the poorest homeowners who see the largest property-tax increase get the maximum rebate."

 In November 2019, Ramirez-Rosa was one of eleven aldermen to vote against Mayor Lori Lightfoot's first budget.
 He joined all five other members of the Socialist Caucus in signing a letter to Lightfoot which criticized her budget for "an over-reliance on property taxes" and "regressive funding models" that are "burdensome to our working-class citizens, while giving the wealthy and large corporations a pass."

+In November 2024, Ramirez-Rosa was among Chicago City Council members who voted against Mayor Brandon Johnson's proposed $300 million property tax increase during negotiations over the city's 2025 budget.